iterative/dvc.org/content/blog/2021-07-06-hyperparam-tuning.md

 ### Run an experiment

+First make sure you're in a virtual environment with a command similar to this.

+`python -m venv .venv`

+After you've cloned the repo, install all of the dependencies with this command.

+`pip install -r requirements.txt`

-After you've cloned the repo and installed all of the dependencies, you should be able to open your terminal and run an experiment with the following command.
+You should be able to open your terminal and run an experiment with the following command.

 `dvc exp run`

-This will trigger the training process to run and it will record the accuracy of your model.
+This will trigger the training process to run and it will record the precision of your model.
 You can check out the results of your experiment with the following command.

 `dvc exp show --no-timestamp --include-params train.n_est,train.min_split`

 _We're adding a few options here to make the table view clearer.
 We aren't showing timestamps and we're only looking at two hyperparameter values.
-You can run `dvc exp show` to see the entire table._
+You can run `dvc exp show` without the options to see the entire table._

 This will produce a table similar to this.